lacolaco/laco0416.github.io/content/post/dynamic-component-creation-in-angular-2.md

 `createComponentFactory` returns a promise of `ComponentFactory` created dynamically.
 It's very simple.

-Next, use the function in `DynamicHTMLOutlet` directive.
+Next, use the function at new `DynamicHTMLOutlet` directive.

 ```ts
 @Directive({